 • North Carolina Museum of Art

 North Carolina Museum of Art.
-Enjoy an outdoor movie series on the lawn.
+Enjoy an outdoor movie series on the lawn, now in HD format!
 Picnics are welcome.
 (Not all films are family-friendly.)
 Concessions, as well as beer and wine, will be available for sale.
 Tickets are free for museum members and $5 for all others (children 6 and younger are free).
 Parking is free.
 These movie showings start June 6.
 Call 919-715-5923 or visit the North Carolina Museum of Art's Summer Movies webpage. for movie titles and ratings.

 • Carmike Blue Ridge 14